More Energy, less Capex: Redefining production limits with physics-infused AI

 Yet each expansion comes with staggering costs for operators, long lead times, and rising environmental scrutiny.
 What if the capacity for growth is already hidden within existing assets – waiting to be unlocked?

 Even with full support from the equipment manufacturer, the operator had to run the plant below its intended limits.
-“It was like owning a high-performance reality-based hybrid digital twinning engine that could never shift out of second gear,” recalls Dr. Slahadin Ali Ashair, Chief Architect & Visionary of Adnoc Digital Factory Intelligent Operation Center.
-“Every attempt to push harder ended in failure, and the quality of water injection remained a challenge”.
+“It was like owning a high-performance Reality Based Hybrid Digital Twinning engine that could never shift out of second gear,” recalls Dr. Slahadin Ali Ashair, Chief Architect of the Digital Factory.
+“Every attempt to push harder ended in failure and even though the quality of Water Injection was a challenge”

-Faced with mounting losses, the team of ADNOC Offshore had two options: invest heavily in a new facility or find a way to extract more from what was already in place.
+With a clear focus on maximizing returns, the operator had two options: invest heavily in a new facility or find a way to extract more from what was already in place.

 “Together, we could see inside the system in a way never possible before,” explains Rajesh Kothandan, Principal Architect at Bosch Digital Twin Industries.
 “For the first time, our customer understood why the plant resisted higher loads – and how to overcome those limits safely.”